Diannely Antigua: Career

 Antigua was named the Poet Laureate of the city of Portsmouth, New Hampshire, in 2022, becoming the first person of color and youngest poet to do so.
-During her tenure she hosted a podcast as part of her Bread & Roses project, which ran from June 2022 to May 2024.
+During her tenure she hosted the podcast Bread & Poetry as part of her larger initiative called the Bread & Poetry Project, which ran from June 2022 to May 2024.
 In 2023, she received a Poet Laureate Fellowship from the Academy of American Poets.

 Notable works

 Antigua published her first book of poems, Ugly Music, in 2019.
 It won the YesYes Books Pamet River Prize in 2017 and the Whiting Award in Poetry in 2020.
 Copper Canyon Books published her second collection, Good Monster, in 2024.

 Multiple poems by Antigua have been anthologized.
-Her poem "Golden Shovel with Solstice: after Gwendolyn Brooks and Terrance Hayes" was published in the anthology Latino Poetry by the Library of America in 2024.
+Her poem "Golden Shovel with Solstice" was published in the anthology Latino Poetry by the Library of America in 2024.
 Secondly, "Sad Girl Sonnet #10" appeared in Daughters of Latin America: an international anthology of writing by Latine women.

-Her poems have appeared in online publications including Split Lip Mag, Bennington Review, Waxwing Literary Magazine, Brink Literary Journal, The Best of the Net Anthology, and The Adroit Journal.
+Her poems have appeared in online publications including The American Poetry Review, Narrative, Washington Square Review, Split Lip Mag, Bennington Review, Waxwing Literary Magazine, Brink Literary Journal, The Best of the Net Anthology, and The Adroit Journal.